Improve your AI-powered IoT development toolchain at "AI-Ready IoT" on June 24th

 Setting the ProductUID associates a Notecard to a given Project in Notehub.
 A Notecard can easily be moved between Projects over time, but it can only belong to one project at a time.

-With the ProductUID on your clipboard from the previous step, next open the Notecard's in-browser terminal (if it isn't already open) by clicking the terminal button in the top-right corner of your browser.
+1. With the ProductUID on your clipboard from the previous step, next open the Notecard's In-Browser Terminal (if it isn't already open) by clicking the terminal button in the top-right corner of your browser.
+How to open the In-Browser Terminal

-The in-browser terminal allows you to communicate, over USB, with your Notecard.
+2. The In-Browser Terminal allows you to communicate, over USB, with your Notecard.
 To connect, click the USB Notecard button within the In-Browser Terminal.
-A browser prompt will appear asking for permission to connect to a USB Serial device:
+A browser prompt will appear asking for permission to connect to a USB Serial device: Browser prompt for connecting serial

-On Windows, the option will show up as
+• On Windows, the option will show up as USB Serial Device (COMx).

-On Linux the option will show up as
+• On Linux the option will show up as Notecard (ttyACM0).

 Not seeing your Notecard?
 Make sure you've connected your Notecarrier A to your computer with a micro-USB-to-USB-A cable.